RobTillaart/TLC5917/README.md

 The **TLC5917** library allows control over the 8 channels (outputs) of a TLC5917 device.
 This library also support more than one device in a daisy chain (see below).

-The library allows to set the channels (outputs) individually or a group in one call.
+The library allows to set the channels (outputs) individually or as a group in one call.
 Furthermore it allows to set a current gain for all devices connected.

-The **TLC5916** is a derived class that is functional identical to the TLC5917 (for now).
+The **TLC5916** is a derived class that is functional identical to the TLC5917.
 When implementation proceeds this might change, the difference is in support for fetching the status and error modi.
-This is not supported by the library
+This functionality is not supported by the library yet, so there is no difference between the **TLC5916** and **TLC5917** for now.

 The library needs more testing with hardware.
 Please share your experiences.